-County Community College District

-(College) Use at District's discretion

-Notes to financial statements

-June 30, 2024

-For all periods following an advance refunding, or in-substance defeasance using only existing resources, that end with defeased bonds still outstanding, complete the next paragraph.

-In prior years, the District defeased certain general obligation and revenue bonds by placing the proceeds of new bonds and existing resources modify as necessary in an irrevocable trust to provide for all future debt service payments on the old bonds.
-Accordingly, the trust account assets and the liability for these defeased bonds are not included in the District's financial statements.
-At June 30, 2024, the following outstanding bonds were considered defeased:

-DescriptionGeneral obligation bonds Revenue bonds

-Amount (Principal balance of defeased bonds outstanding at June 30, 2024.)

-For all in-substance defeasances for which substitution of essentially risk-free monetary assets with monetary assets that are not essentially risk-free is not prohibited, the District should disclose the information required by GASB Statement No. 86, paragraphs 10 and 11, as applicable.

-If the refunded (old) debt is variable-rate debt, it cannot be considered defeased because of the uncertainty of the future debt service requirements.
+County C Community / College I District ( College) Us e at District 's discretion า Notes to financial statements June 30, 2025 acquired with existing refuture debt service payr - e trust to provi de resources for all For all periods following resources, that end wi • • • • In prior years, the District of new bonds and existing debt service payments of defeased bonds are not outstanding bonds were ng resources mo on the old bonds : included in the odify as necess a.
+Accordingly, t District's financ sary in an irrevo he trust accoun cable trust to put assets and the orovide for all future ne liability for these nount ( Principal ba iption al obligation bonds ue bonds bo onds outstanding at June 30, 2025. .)
+For all in-substance de monetary assets that a information required b re not essentia lly risk-free is n ot prohibited, the District sh ould disclose the uncertainty of the future new variable-rate debt If the refunded (old) debt is variable-rate debt, it cannot be considered defeased because of the uncertainty of the future debt service requirements.
 It is possible to defease old fixed-rate debt with new variable-rate debt, but additional disclosures should be made.
 See footnote 4 of GASB Statement No. 7 for additional details.

-Certificates of participation-The District has issued certificates of participation that are generally callable (noncallable) with interest payable semiannually (annually) to purchase or construct describe the assets and any related collateral arrangements for assets pledged as collateral, as required by GASB Statement No. 88, paragraph 5(b).
-During the year, the District issued certificates totaling \$ to describe the purpose.

-Of the total amount(s) originally authorized, \$ remains unissued.
+Certificates of participal callable (noncallable) we assets and any related GASB Statement No. 8 to describe the purpos ith interest payak collateral arrar 8, paragraph 5 ole semiannually ngements for a y (annually) to p ssets pledged ourchase or co as collateral, nstruct describe the as required by Of the total amount(s) originally authorized, \$ remains unissued.
 If all the authorized certificates were issued, delete the preceding sentence.
-The following certificates were outstanding at June 30, 2024:
+The following certificates were outstanding at June 30, 2025: Description List by COP issue Original amount authorized Amount issued Maturity ranges Interest rates Outstanding principal , = ==

-Original

-amount Amount Maturity Interest Outstanding

-Description authorized issued ranges rates principal

-List by COP issue